Planning Guide for a successful bachelor party extravaganza

 Montreal comes alive in summer.
 If your group loves comedy or racing or beer, to name a few themes of our many local summer festivals, we can help you choose a date that will coincide with a relevant festival.
 Keep in mind, however, that bachelor parties during the larger festivals such as the Canadian Grand Prix may cost you more.

-The hot Montreal night clubs and strip clubs stay lively all year round.
+The hot Montreal night clubs and Montreal strip clubs stay lively all year round.
 You can be sure to see plenty of students from the Montreal’s many major universities and other women enjoying the nightlife across the city.

 Who will attend?